-INSTRUCTIONS 3

-PRE-APPLICATION Requirements and instructions 5-6

-Letter of Agreement 7

-Professional History and Experience 8 - 11

-Professional History and Experience SAMPLE 12-14

-License and Letter of Good Standing 15

-Name Change, Letter of Agreement and International Requirements 16

-COMPLETE APPLICATION Requirements 17

-Application Waiver, Release and Indemnity Agreement and Plagiarism Affidavit 18

-Letters of Recommendation 19

-Statement of Purpose 19

-Continuing Education Requirements 20-21

-Continuing Education Definitions 22-24

-Continuing Education SAMPLE 25

-Skills Verification 26

-Employment Location 27

-Case Log Instructions 28-30

-Case Log SAMPLE 31

-Advanced Anesthesia Skills Instructions 32-34

-Advanced Skills SAMPLE 34

-Case Report Instructions.
-35-36

-Anesthesia Record Instructions 37

-Case Report Layout 38

-Case Report SAMPLE 39-43

-Anesthesia Record SAMPLE 44

-FINAL INSTRUCTIONS 45-47

-Appeals 48

-AVTAA Definition of Anesthesia 49

-ASA Ratings 50

-SUBMISSION CHECKLIST 51

-WeTransfer Instructions for Pre-Application and Complete Application Submission 52

-APPLICANT INSTRUCTIONS
+General Instructions 3

+PRE-APPLICATION Requirements and instructions 4-5

+Professional History and Experience 6 - 9

+License and Letter of Good Standing 10

+Name Change, Letter of Agreement and Application fee 11

+COMPLETE APPLICATION Requirements 12

+Application Waiver, Release and Indemnity Agreement and Plagiarism Affidavit 13

+Letters of Recommendation 13

+Statement of Purpose 14

+Continuing Education Requirements 14-15

+Continuing Education Definitions 16-18

+Skills Verification 19

+Employment Location 20

+Case Log Instructions 21-23

+Advanced Anesthesia Skills Instructions 24-25

+Case Report Instructions 26-27

+Anesthesia Record Instructions 28

+Case Report Layout 29

+FINAL INSTRUCTIONS 30-32

+Appeals 33

+SUBMISSION CHECKLIST 34

+WeTransfer Instructions for Pre-Application and Complete Application Submission 35

+AVTAA Definition of Anesthesia (Addendum A) 36

+ASA Ratings (Addendum B) 37

+Profession History and Work Experience Example (Addendum C) 38-40

+CE form Example (Addendum D) 41

+Case log Example (Addendum E) 42

+Skills List Example (Addendum F) 43

+Case Report Example (Addendum G) 44-48

+Anesthesia Record Example (Addendum H) 49

+GENERAL INSTRUCTIONS

 The Academy of Veterinary Technicians in Anesthesia and Analgesia (AVTAA) appreciates your interest in becoming a Veterinary Technician Specialist in Anesthesia and Analgesia or VTS (Anesthesia & Analgesia).
 The AVTAA's goal in certifying credentialed veterinary technicians/veterinary nurses is to assure the veterinary profession and the public that an AVTAA certified technician/nurse possesses the knowledge, skills and experience needed to practice anesthesia at an advanced level of competency.
 The academy requirements are rigorous and require the applicant to not only have a solid foundation of advanced clinical knowledge and skill but also a comprehensive understanding of concepts that can be properly described in written format.
-The process is intended to assure the public and the profession that technicians/nurses certified by AVTAA have demonstrated a high degree of competency in the area of veterinary anesthesia and peri-operative analgesia.
+The process is intended to assure the public and the profession that technicians/nurses certified by AVTAA have demonstrated a high degree of competency in veterinary anesthesia and peri-operative analgesia.

 The AVTAA application has two parts.
 First, you must receive approval on the pre-application packet.
 The pre-application evaluates work history and credential status.
-The deadline for the pre-application is May 31 2023; 11:59:59 pm Eastern Time.
-All documents for the pre-application should be compressed into a single zipped folder and uploaded using WeTransfer, https://wetransfer.com/.
-Use the email avtaa.vts.preapp@gmail.com to send the pre-application documents through WeTransfer.
-It is recommended that a personal email be used as your primary point of contact rather than a work email.
-Firewall security of corporate and university emails has prevented AVTAA correspondence in the past.
+The deadline for the pre-application is May 31 2024; 11:59:59 pm Eastern Time.
 The total application fee is \$60.00 and must be paid in full as part of the pre-application process.
-Proof of payment (via PayPal receipt) is required for the pre-application documents to be processed.
-The date MUST be located on the PayPal receipt.